On the Effect of Bias Estimation on Coverage Accuracy in Nonparametric Inference: Density Estimation and Inference

 In this vein, let us suppose for the moment that $K$ is a kernel of order $\k$, where $\k \leq S$ so that the MSE-optimal bandwidth can be characterized.
 The bias is then given by

 where $f^{(\k)}(x):=\partial^\k f(x)/\partial x^\k$ and $\mu_{K,\k} = \int u^\k K(u) du / \k!$.
 Computing the variance gives

 which is \emph{non-asymptotic}: $n$ and $\h$ are fixed in this calculation.
-Using other, first-order valid approximations, e.g. $(n\h) \V[\hat{f}(x)] \approx f(x) \int K(u)^2 du$, will have finite sample consequences that manifest as additional terms in the Edgeworth expansions.
+Using other, first-order valid approximations, e.g.\ $(n\h) \V[\hat{f}(x)] \approx f(x) \int K(u)^2 du$, will have finite sample consequences that manifest as additional terms in the Edgeworth expansions.
 In fact, Section \ref{sec:locpoly} shows that using an asymptotic variance for local polynomial regression removes automatic coverage-error boundary adaptivity.

-Together, the prior two displays are used to characterize the MSE-optimal bandwidth, $\h^*_\MSE\propto n^{-1/(1 + 2 \k)}$, however, using this bandwidth leaves a bias that is too large, relative to the variance, to conduct valid inference for $f(x)$.
-To address this important practical problem, researchers must either undersmooth the point estimator (i.e., construct $\hat{f}(x)$ with a bandwidth smaller than $\h^*_\MSE$) or bias-correct the point estimator (i.e., estimate and subtract the leading bias after using $\h^*_\MSE$, or a ``larger'' bandwidth, to construct $\hat{f}(x)$).
+Together, the prior two displays are used to characterize the MSE-optimal bandwidth, $\h^*_\MSE\propto n^{-1/(1 + 2 \k)}$.
+However, using this bandwidth leaves a bias that is too large, relative to the variance, to conduct valid inference for $f(x)$.
+To address this important practical problem, researchers must either undersmooth the point estimator (i.e., construct $\hat{f}(x)$ with a bandwidth smaller than $\h^*_\MSE$) or bias-correct the point estimator (i.e., subtract an estimate of the leading bias).
 Thus, the question we seek to answer is this: if the bias is given by \eqref{eqn:bias density}, is one better off estimating the leading bias (explicit bias correction) or choosing $\h$ small enough to render the bias negligible (undersmoothing) when forming nonparametric confidence intervals?

 To answer this question, and to motivate our new robust approach, we first detail the bias correction and variance estimators.
 Explicit bias correction estimates the leading term of \Eqref{eqn:bias density}, denoted by $B_f$, using a kernel estimator of $f^{(\k)}(x)$, defined as: